Do you remember Family Feud, Jeopardy or Double Dare?

 I decided the best way to find out what Club Penguin was total immersion so I visited their website at http://www.clubpenguin.com/ and created an account.
 Club Penguin is a MMOG (massively multiplayer online game) geared towards children aged 6-14.
 Club Penguin is a fully interactive online community where children can play games and earn coins to buy items for their penguin avatars.

-The 40th Anniversary of Earth Day is fast approaching on April 22, 2010.
-What better time is there to lead an Eco-Friendly Club?
+Earth Day is fast approaching.
+What better time is there to lead an Eco-Friendly Club chockfull of learning, hands-in and STEM based activities?
 You have quite an opportunity here to build children’s awareness of the importance of taking care of our friend the Earth which we all call home and how vital it is that we take care of it!

 Week 1: Start a Recycling Project and have a Clean up the Campus Day